Arn Tellem: Personal life

 Tellem is married to Nancy Tellem, former entertainment and digital media president of Microsoft.
 They met in 1974 while both were summer interns in Washington, D.C.
 Nancy, a Cal junior from San Francisco, worked for Oakland congressman Ron Dellums.
 Arn, a sophomore at Haverford, had been hired by another California representative, Jerome Waldie, a member of the House Judiciary Committee.
 The couple has three sons: Michael, Matty and Eric.
+His son Matty, previously worked in multiple stations for the Brooklyn Nets for 13 years (including their last season when they went by the New Jersey Nets) and held a front office role for their G League affiliate, the Long Island Nets.
+Matty was recently hired as the newest Assistant General Manager of the Phoenix Suns on June 10, 2024, alongside former University of South Florida head coach Brian Gregory's hiring for vice president of player programming.

 The fictional agent Arliss Michaels of the HBO sitcom Arli$$ was partly based on Tellem.